ldaptools/ldaptools/docs/en/reference/Main-Configuration.md

 -------------------
 #### attribute_converters

-An array of convert to class name mappings that will be registered in the `LdapManager` for use in the schemas.
+An array of converter to class name mappings that will be registered in the `LdapManager` for use in the schemas.

 ```yaml
 general: